 INDICATIVE KEY LEARNING RESOURCES

-This subject has no textbook.
-Students have access to lecture audio and slides in the LMS, as well as electronic full-text of recommended readings, including current journal articles, government documents and industry reports.
-2012 examples of recommended readings are:
+This subject has no prescribed textbook.
+Students have access to electronic full-text of recommended readings, including current journal articles, e-books, government documents and industry reports.
+Examples:

 - Related Handbook entries

 This subject contributes to the following:

 Type Name Course Graduate Certificate in Health Informatics and Digital Health Course Graduate Diploma in Biostatistics Course Master of Biostatistics Course Master of Public Health Course Master of Clinical Research